dyegosutil/aws-s3-presigned-post/README.md

 # To be done

-- Regenerate any access key, password, token, just to make sure.
-- Fix packaging using github one
 - Fill about section of git: No description, website, or topics provided.
 - how to add a change long in the release
 - rewrite the running locally part